lieuzhenghong/programming-practice/self_introduction.md

 in algos and DS, computer architecture, functional programming and so on.

+There are two things I really enjoy about software engineering.
 Previously, I built an Electron app for a civil engineering firm which streamlined their building inspection process a lot.
 It saved about 300 engineer-hours a month.